Tayo4/Journal/README.md

-# Journal Application is provide thecwith easy tool of recording activity and information with date and time reference
+# Journal Application is provide the with easy tool of recording activity and information with date and time reference
 You have the pleasure of logging in through axvalid google mail account